wangpichao/wangpichao.github.io/index.md

 ## Recent News

-1. 2024-07: One paper about Language Guided Interpretable Image Recognition was accepted by **ACM MM 2024**
+1. 2024-07: One paper about Interpretable Image Recognition was accepted by **ACM MM 2024**
 2. 2024-07: One paper about Camouflaged Instance Segmentation was accepted by **ACM MM 2024**
 3. 2024-02: One paper about text-to-video retreival was accepted by **CVPR2024**
 4. 2024-02: One paper about 3D pose estimation was accepted by **CVPR2024**